bruceravel/demeter/documentation/Athena/hephaestus.rst

 Beamline customization
 ~~~~~~~~~~~~~~~~~~~~~~

-When beamline customization is enabled, the two buttons labeled “Show K
+When beamline customization is enabled, the two buttons labeled
-edges” and “Show L edges” will be visible.
-These are both toggle
+:quoted:`Show K edges` and :quoted:`Show L edges` will be visible.
+These are
-buttons.
-When pressed, they will disable all elements that cannot be
+both toggle buttons.
+When pressed, they will disable all elements that
-measured by that edge at the beamline.
+cannot be measured by that edge at the beamline.

 .. figure:: ../images/Hephaestus_beamline.png
    :target: ../images/Hephaestus_beamline.png